kubereboot/kured/CONTRIBUTING.md

 ### Fetch the additional binaries required

 Please run `make install-tools` once on a fresh repository clone to download necessary developer tools.
-Installed tools are listed in [.mise directory](.mise/config.toml).
+Installed tools are listed in mise.toml in our .config directory (`.config/mise.toml`).

 ### Configure your git for the "Certificate of Origin"